 - Retaining “full access” to the single market, with entirely new immigration rules

 - Seeking a free trade deal with a degree of access to the single market and stricter immigration controls

 - No free trade deal with strict immigration rules

-As many at 63% of those surveyed agreed that they would like the first three options, meaning that the clear majority would like to continue to have access to the three market.
+As many at 63% of those surveyed agreed that they would like the first three options, meaning that the clear majority would like to continue to have access to the free market.

 Do you need immigration assistance?
 IAS is here to help, we are based in London but also operate across the UK.
 Get in touch today for more information about our services.